antonycourtney/tabli/src/NOTES.md

 - Modal confirmation dialog before reverting a saved window

-- PgDn (Ctrl-Down, Ctrl-Up) should move to next/prev window
+- Need a way to close a tab from the keyboard  (DEL?
+Shift-Del?
+Ctrl-Del? )

 - Need a button on top to link to help